 Note that for charitable and non-profit organizations, special rules apply.

 The information on the employees’ pre-filled tax return is based on the information in the annual wage report.
 It is therefore of great importance that employees contact their employer if they discover any errors in their annual wage report.
 The errors may then be corrected before the information goes into the tax return.

 There are a few cases where the employer is exempted from submitting the annual report to the employees.
-The employer is not required to give a summary if:
+Employers do not need to submit such information if: